organix/uFork/apps/peer_chat/README.md

                  |              |                   |              |

-This sequence diagram illustrates the transfer of message _m1_, and it's acknowledgment via the timer at the receiving end.
+This sequence diagram illustrates the transfer of message _m1_, and its acknowledgment via the timer at the receiving end.

 ### Party Configuration